Growth hormone & endocrine research

-Sermorelin (Sermorelin acetate)
+Sermorelin (Sermorelin acetate): Research Overview

 Sermorelin is a synthetic 29-amino acid analog of human growth hormone-releasing hormone that stimulates natural growth hormone production while preserving physiological pulsatile patterns.
 Originally FDA-approved in 1997 for pediatric GH deficiency, it was discontinued in 2008 for manufacturing reasons, not safety concerns.